Changes introduced in Virtual DataPort 6.0:

 Although it is deprecated, the method will probably not be removed from future versions of the API in order to maintain binary compatibility with old stored procedures.

 The following methods of the custom wrappers API have been deprecated:

-The check box Choose automatically will be removed in future major versions of the Denodo Platform.
+The check box Choose automatically has been removed in the next major version (Denodo 7.0).

-com.denodo.vdb.vdbinterface.server.odbc.forceBinaryTypes (described in the section Increasing the Performance of the Denodo ODBC Driver) is deprecated and it will be removed in the next major version.
+com.denodo.vdb.vdbinterface.server.odbc.forceBinaryTypes (described in the section Increasing the Performance of the Denodo ODBC Driver) is deprecated and has been removed in Denodo 7.0.

 This section lists the features that are no longer available in Denodo 6.0.